Seneca-ICTOER/SPO600/docs/D-ExtraResources/participants-table.md

 # Participants and Project Table

+These are the participants in the [SPO600](../landing-page.md) course during Fall 2022.
+It will be updated from information submitted through the [SPO600 Communication Tools](./communication-tools.md) form.

 | # |	Name |	Preferred name or nickname |	Blog URL |	Seneca LDAP ID |
 | --- | --- | --- | --- | --- |